 Ask yourself why the United States of America has remained the dominant economic and military power on the planet for nearly a century now.
 Is it the superior universal public education system we used to brag about?
 Is it the wealth of our natural resources: millions of acres of rich, arable land and bountiful mineral and petroleum wealth?
-Is it the peculiar American ability to build and manage efficient large enterprises?
-Is it the size and the demographic richness of our population, constantly renewed by the influx of resourceful people from other lands and cultures?
+The peculiar American ability to build and manage efficient large enterprises?
+The size and the demographic richness of our population, constantly renewed by the influx of resourceful people from other lands and cultures?

 Jingoistic rhetoric aside, it’s most likely that your list of reasons — even, possibly, your only reason — is “American know-how,” the homegrown phrase that points to what seems an unusual national talent for creative thinking and innovation.
 In fact, it’s difficult to overlook the disproportionate presence of the United States on the lists of Nobel Prizewinners, industrial patents, and other markers of forward thinking in science and engineering throughout much of the 20th Century.